IPASTAT.CONF(5) IPASTAT.CONF(5)

 The threshold section does not have any mandatory settings.

-Dynamic rules, limits and thresholds.
+Dynamic rules, limits and thresholds

 By default if some rule is not found in the configuration file, then

 this rule is considered as nonexistent.
-But number of rules can be very
+But number of rules can be

-was created.
+creation.
 In this case it is impossible or inconvenient to keep all

 possible rules in the configuration file.